Graduate Immersion Conference 2021

-The Department of Political Science at the Ohio State University invites undergraduate students to apply to its Second Annual Graduate Immersion Conference from October 26-27, 2020.
-Attendees will have the opportunity to showcase their original research, receive detailed feedback, and get a better understanding of the graduate student experience.
+The Department of Political Science at the Ohio State University invites students to apply to its Third Annual Graduate Immersion Conference on October 26, 2021.
+Participants will have the opportunity to showcase their original research, receive detailed feedback, and get a better understanding of the graduate student experience.
 The conference aims to give students belonging to groups historically underrepresented in academia a chance to learn more about graduate school and political science at Ohio State.
 This year's conference will be held online.
 The application fee for the PhD program in political science will be waived for those that are accepted and attend the conference.

-Applicants must be undergraduate juniors or seniors at the date of the conference.
+Applicants should be at least undergraduate juniors by the date of the conference; applications will also be considered by those that have recently completed an undergraduate degree.
 The conference will place special emphasis on research being conducted by students from underrepresented groups in political science and in academia, including applicants who identify as women, LGBTQ+, first generation college students, people of color, etc.

 - Title & Abstract of an independent research project